cakephp/docs/en/appendices/3-0-migration-guide.rst

 I18n
 ====

-- :php:class:`Cake\\I18n\\I18n` 's constructor now takes a :php:class:`Cake\\Network\\Request` instance as argument.
+- :php:class:`Cake\\I18n\\I18n` 's constructor now takes a :php:class:`Cake\\Network\\Request` instance as an argument.

-- The methods below has been moved:
+- The methods below have been moved:

   - From ``Cake\I18n\Multibyte::utf8()`` to ``Cake\Utility\String::utf8()``
   - From ``Cake\I18n\Multibyte::ascii()`` to ``Cake\Utility\String::ascii()``
   - From ``Cake\I18n\Multibyte::checkMultibyte()`` to ``Cake\Utility\String::isMultibyte()``

-- Since having mbstring extension is now a requirement, the ``Multibyte`` class has been removed.
+- Since having the mbstring extension is now a requirement, the ``Multibyte`` class has been removed.
-- Error messages through out CakePHP are no longer passed throught I18n functions.
+- Error messages throughout CakePHP are no longer passed through I18n functions.
 This was done to simplify the internals of CakePHP and reduce overhead.
-The developer facing messages are rarely if ever actually translated so the additional overhead reaps very little benefit.
+The developer facing messages are rarely, if ever, actually translated - so the additional overhead reaps very little benefit.

 L10n